How to stop your dog chasing cars or anything you don’t want it to chase!

 I don’t mean when it’s chasing a vehicle.
 By the time it gets to that stage, the “red mist” has descended and the dog’s not listening to anything.
 I mean if the dog’s playing with a toy or doing something it finds interesting and you call it to you, it should come immediately.

 Don’t use “tit-bits”.
 If you use treats, the dog will be bonded with them, and not you.
-We never use tit-bits with our working dogs.
+We NEVER use tit-bits to help train our working dogs – either on sheep, or away from them.

 The easiest way to properly lead-train a dog is to start off somewhere boring (for the dog).
 If possible, eliminate any distractions.
 Walk about with the dog on the lead, this way and that.
 If it pulls on the lead, correct it with a gruff voice, and pull-back on the lead.
 Take care not to harm the dog, of course.